 9. Ebags Backpacks: soft-sided for maximum adaptability

 These ebag Mother Lode backpacks are no ordinary backpack.
 Not only do they come in a variety of colors (each kid gets their own color), but they are durable beyond belief, which is what every teenager needs.
 They provide adequate internal pockets and are easy to store while traveling.
-Our have traveled the globe!
+Ours have traveled the globe!
 These are the best suitcases for teens.

 In case you haven’t heard, teenagers eat all the time and when they are hungry they are even more moody.
 We have learned that quality snacks are really important.
 Two of our favorites are Country Archer jerky and GoMacro bars.
 If you can keep your teenagers fed with fuel and not just calories everyone will be happier.